catespinosa/catespinosa.github.io/jsd920_class_repo/projects/final_project/readme.md

 Use this section to document all helper functions.
 These functions should be versatile enough to be reused in other projects

 ## Additional Libraries
- Use this section to list all supporting libraries and thier role in the project
+ Use this section to list all supporting libraries and their role in the project

+* Jquery for DOM manipulation
+* Bootstrap for HTML template
+* Firebase for data storage

 ## JSON Data Keys
  Use this section to list specific JSON Data Key mappings.